The guidance is a reference for those making chief police officer appointments. It supports with designing and delivering the process.

 Movement between forces

-Movement between forces in England and Wales as a chief officer, including the use of secondments, can bring benefits through exchanging experience of policing in other areas and understanding of other operating environments.
+Movement between forces in England and Wales as a chief police officer, including the use of secondments, can bring benefits through exchanging experience of policing in other areas and understanding of other operating environments.
 Movement between forces is not mandatory, and there can be challenges and barriers associated with this.
-However, PCCs and CCs should consider how they can encourage applicants from outside their force to participate in their chief officer appointment process.
+However, PCCs and CCs should consider how they can encourage applicants from outside their force to participate in their chief police officer appointment process.

-Movement between forces at chief officer level is not the only means by which a chief officer can bring a different perspective.
+Movement between forces at chief officer level is not the only means by which a chief police officer can bring a different perspective.
 Experience in another force at superintendent or chief superintendent level can also bring benefits of experience of senior leadership in another area.

-Appointing a chief officer
+Appointing a chief police officer

-This guidance can be used to support with planning the chief officer appointment and with the application process.
+This guidance can be used to support with planning the chief police officer appointment and with the application process.